The Dead Prince and the Talking Doll: India

+The King of Pins

 In a tale from New Goa, collected in the Konkani language, The King of Pins, a princess gives alms to a beggar lady.
 In return, the lady prays that the maiden will marry the "King of Pins".
 Her interest piqued, the princess asks around the location of this prince.
 She meets a fairy who turns her to stone, but the fairy's son restores the princess and gives her a black hen with chicks and a spinning wheel.
 When she reaches her destination, she enters a fabulous palace and enter a room.
 Inside, there is a prince in a coma-like state, his body prickled by pins from head to toe.
 The princess then begins to take out the pins.
 Unfortunately, she falls asleep, and a "wicked black woman" appears to finish her job.
 When all pins are taken out of his body, he awakens and sees the black woman instead of princess, thinking her to be his saviour.
 The prince places the black woman in better apartments and the princess in the quarters below.
 The princess then takes out the spinning wheel which she trades with the black woman for one night in the prince's chambers.
 The black woman allows it, but gives a sleeping drink to the prince, so the princess cannot talk to him.
 The next day, the princess trades the hen with chicks for another night with the prince, and manages to talk to him, for he avoided drinking the potion.
 He discovers the whole truth, hangs the black woman and marries the princess.
+(Note: Portuguese scholar Isabel Cárdigos classified the tale in the Portuguese Folktale Catalogue as a Goan variant of type 437, O Príncipe Morto é Ressuscitado, with the second part being type 425A, wherein the heroine trades objects with a false bride for a night in the prince's quarters.)